Mishiranu/Dashchan-Extensions/README.md

 ## License

-Extensions and libraries are available under the [GNU General Public License, version 3 or later](COPYING).
+Extensions are available under the [GNU General Public License, version 3 or later](COPYING).